mark11748/Week3-Review_JS/README.md

 INPUT:  `EDIT_ANIMAL clicked >> fields set >> AMEND clicked || EDIT_ANIMAL clicked >> CANCEL clicked`
 OUTPUT:  `AMEND - set the new values to the selected animal || CANCEL - abort by hiding the EDIT form`

-* "pipeSort : a group of radio buttons"
+* "pipeSort : a drop-down menu"
-INPUT:  `the list of animals and the value of the currently selected radio button`
+INPUT:  `the desired option`
-OUTPUT:  `a sorted(sort type determined by button value) list of animals`
+OUTPUT:  `a sorted(sort type determined by option value) list of animals`

 **BUGS:**